gradle/gradle/design-docs/managed-component-model.md

 Implementation should refactor `ComponentModelBasePlugin` and `NativeBinariesTestPlugin` so that this behaviour is reused for the test suite container and not duplicated.

-# Feature 2: Configuration of key parts of the software model is deferred until required
+# Feature 2: Configuration of key parts of the software model are deferrable until required

 This feature changes the software model to introduce 'managed map' types instead of `DomainObjectSet`.